Overall the Chihuahua breed is relatively healthy. They live the longest of all the dog breeds and sometimes even make it into their twenties!

 Kennel Cough

-It’s highly contagious and is usually caused by the Bordetella bacteria but can also be caused by a virus too.
-To read more about this disease, click here: Kennel Cough.
+Kennel cough is highly contagious and is usually caused by the Bordetella bacteria but can also be caused by a virus too.

 Patella Luxation

-Many dog breeds suffer from this.
-This condition in layman’s terms is simply loose knee caps.
-The cause of this can be genetic or can be caused by injury.
+Many dog breeds suffer from this health problem.
+In layman’s terms, this condition is simply loose kneecaps.
+It can be caused by genetics or injury.

 Reverse Sneezing